demisto/content/Packs/CiscoASA/README.md

 ### 2. cisco-asa-backup
 ---
-Create a backup of current settings. (i.e "backup.cfg")
+Creates a backup of the current settings (i.e., the backup.cfg file).

 ##### Base Command